December 8, 2017

 My company, Write for Success, has donated a $200 editing gift certificate again this year.
 May the odds be ever in your favor!

 Christine is the founder of The Writer's Circle of Los Angeles, a free workshopping group open to writers of all genres.
 Writer's Circle of Los Angeles meets weekday mornings for coffee, friendship, and constructive criticism.
 Some weeks we have been focusing on children's picture book, middle-grade novels, and YA; however, we are open to both children's and adult writing.
-Current participants write novels, memoir, screenplay, short stories, articles--you name it.
+Current participants write novels, memoir, screenplay, short stories, and articles.

 Christine Van Zandt - writer, editor, mom